Skip to content

 Properties Less Than Two Acres

-According to the regulations, if a parcel of land is less than 2 acres and has a frontage of less than 60 meters/198 feet, a disposal field is no longer permitted to be installed.
-In places where disposal fields are not permitted, they will typically use a holding tank in which a single compartment tank will be regularly pumped out by a certified installer.
+According to the regulations, if a parcel of land is less than 2 acres in size and has a frontage of less than 60 meters/198 feet, a disposal field is not permitted to be installed.
+In places where disposal fields are not permitted, a holding tank is typically used instead.
+This system involves a single compartment tank which must be regularly pumped out by a certified installer.

-If you have to replace your disposal field system, the regulations provide that registration and authorization is required before construction, installation, replacement, modification, etc. However, Sustainable Development must refuse the proposal if the disposal field is in an area serviced by a wastewater collection system (ie. Municipal sewer) or the disposal field is in an area expected to be serviced by a wastewater collection system within five years of the date the proposal was received.
+If you have to replace your disposal field system, the regulations provide that registration and authorization is required before construction, installation, replacement, or modification.
+However, Sustainable Development must refuse the proposal if either of these factors apply; the disposal field is in an area serviced by a wastewater collection system (ie. Municipal sewer) or the disposal field is in an area expected to be serviced by a wastewater collection system within five years of the date the proposal was received.

 A list of Certified Installers can be found on the Manitoba Sustainable Development website.